apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

               = ∇L(Φ(θ))² / Z + ∇L(Φ(θ,xᵢ))² / ZB
 ```

 This is great news.
 Generating a new `z` for every batch improves the noise estimate linearly.
-Technically, increasing `B` is pointless because you could always just scale `Z` instead.
+In fact, increasing `B` is pointless because you could always just scale `Z` instead.
 If we are not storing `z` but regenerating it on the fly, then there is no added cost.
 This is a better axis to scale on.

-It turns out that this algorithm is just the central-difference gradient estimator of n-SPSA.
-That's a word salad, which I will not be explaining.
-Here is a [textbook](https://assets.thalia.media/doc/artikel/762/bf5/762bf551d714bbfc9041b4f84ac786ae6e4e8af4.pdf) which I found helpful.
-Or ask Claude.
-Claude knows all this stuff.

-The variance math for [Evolution Strategies](https://arxiv.org/abs/1703.03864) works out similar here too.
-The Multi-z MeZO above is simplistic and omits fitness shaping and search-distribution to make the math easier.
-But it works out basically the same.
+It turns out that this algorithm is just a more general case of n-SPSA.
+It is also connected to [Evolution Strategies](https://arxiv.org/abs/1703.03864).
+The math for both of these work out similarly.
+Scaling the number of `z`s you're sampling from divides the variance.

 So basically, there are better, more scalable ways to do zeroth-order optimization.
 And indeed, some people [have scaled this](https://arxiv.org/abs/2509.24372) recently, and found good results.
 They finetuned 8B Lllama3.1 and Qwen2.5 models, and managed to beat PPO and GRPO on a basic RL task.
+I find this very exciting.
 The task now is to scale this up further.

 I think the reason why ES and SPSA are underexplored is that it absolutely sucks to do in pytorch "the right way".
 They are way more expensive to compute if you actually have to materialize all those `z` vectors.
 So it's better to do it "the right way" and write kernels.

 An interesting finding from the MeZO paper though is that somehow it doesn't matter so much if you don't do SPSA.
 One direction is mostly enough, because the gradient is low rank anyway, and there's a solid chance your projected `z` intersects it in some way and extracts signal.

-If fairly vanilla MeZO, SPSA, ES, or similar works to optimize neural networks, this might be a big deal.
+If fairly vanilla MeZO, SPSA, ES, or similar works at the scales we care about, this might be a big deal.
 In any case I've not seen SPSA-Adam or SPSA-Muon tried, and certainly not scaled.
 Seems worth trying and deriving scaling laws for.
 More exploration needed.

 ### ZO and Momentum